Introduction to Kubernetes (K8S)

-Kubernetes is an open-source Container Management tool which automates container deployment, container scaling, and descaling and container load balancing (also called as container orchestration tool).
-It is written in Golang and has a huge community because it was first developed by Google and later donated to CNCF (Cloud Native Computing Foundation).
+Kubernetes is an open-source Container Management tool that automates container deployment, container scaling, descaling, and container load balancing (also called a container orchestration tool).
+It is written in Golang and has a vast community because it was first developed by Google and later donated to CNCF (Cloud Native Computing Foundation).
 Kubernetes can group ‘n’ number of containers into one logical unit for managing and deploying them easily.
-It works brilliantly with all cloud vendors i.e. public, hybrid and on-premises.
+It works brilliantly with all cloud vendors i.e. public, hybrid, and on-premises.

 Kubernetes is an open-source platform that manages Docker containers in the form of a cluster.
 Along with the automated deployment and scaling of containers, it provides healing by automatically restarting failed containers and rescheduling them when their hosts die.
 This capability improves the application’s availability.

-- Automated Scheduling– Kubernetes provides advanced scheduler to launch container on cluster nodes.
+- Automated Scheduling– Kubernetes provides an advanced scheduler to launch containers on cluster nodes.
 It performs resource optimization.

-- Self-Healing Capabilities– It provides rescheduling, replacing and restarting the containers which are died.
+- Self-Healing Capabilities– It provides rescheduling, replacing, and restarting the containers which are dead.

 - Automated Rollouts and Rollbacks– It supports rollouts and rollbacks for the desired state of the containerized application.